-For the KYT program (referred to in Section 53b of the Act), the annual budget is by law set as 0,08 % of the current waste management liability.
-For 2009, it means about 1,7 Mio. €.
+For the KYT program (referred to in Section 53b of the Act), the annual budget is by law set as 0.08 % of the current waste management liability.
+For 2009, it means about 1.7 Mio. ε .

 France: The regulatory research conducted by IRSN is financed on its own budget.
-ASN does not participate in the evaluation of this budget nor in the definition of the research programs either within national framework or international ones.
+ASN participates in the main orientations of the R&D programs conducted in general (not only on disposals) by IRSN as member of the Committee for orientation of the research programs of IRSN.